edHelper.com

 By Toni Lee Robinson

-1 In the mid-1930s, farmers in the Midwestern U.S. had already endured a great deal.
+1 In the mid-1930s, farmers in the midwestern U.S. had already endured a great deal.
 They had been through several years of drought and the dreaded black clouds of the dust storms.
 The voracious winds tore more precious topsoil from their fields each day.

 2 The summer of '36 blazed its way into the record books as the hottest yet.
 One terrible black storm after another rolled over the land.
 With no crops and no income for several years, farm families struggled to feed themselves.
 Paying off mortgages was out of the question.
 People living in the Dust Bowl began to lose hope.